 Use Night Shift on your Mac

-Night Shift automatically shifts the colours of your display to the warmer end of the colour spectrum when it gets dark.
+Night Shift automatically shifts the colors of your display to the warmer end of the color spectrum after dark.

 How to set up Night Shift

-Make sure your Mac meets the system requirements for Night Shift, then follow these steps:
+Make sure that your Mac meets the system requirements for Night Shift, then follow these steps: